zoom/videosdk-web/README.md

-# Zoom Video SDK for Web
+# Zoom   Cara Pembatalan Pinjaman KrediOne dengan cara menghubungi Live Chat via WA:(6285393193291), jelaskan alasan ingin melakukan pembatalan, SDK for Web

 Use of this SDK is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).